 — Siyanand Mishra, victim’s father

-Besides Aryan, there were four people in the car.
-His friend Harshit Gulati (23) who was behind the wheel, his brother Shanky (26), their mother Sujata (45) and her friend Kirti (49).
-According to the police, Kaushik’s group had received a tip-off regarding SUVs being used to smuggle cows.
-Aryan and others were travelling in a Duster SUV.
+Besides Aryan, there were four other people in the car: his friend Harshit Gulati (23), who was driving; his brother Sagar alias Shanky (26); their mother Sujata (45); and her friend Kirti Sharma (49).
+According to the police, Kaushik’s group had received a tip-off about SUVs being used to smuggle cows.
+Aryan and the others were traveling in a Duster SUV.

-“Only because we have given freedom to these cow vigilantes that they are able to keep illegal guns to shoot at people,” said Mishra.
+“Only because we have given freedom to these cow vigilantes are they able to keep illegal guns and shoot at people,” said Mishra.

 “My son is not a cow smuggler.
 He was a devout Hindu,” he mumbled.

-Aryan, a Class twelve student, had returned home from a party when he got a call from Harshit, around 1.20 am on 24 August.
-The Mishras rent their apartment from Harshit’s father.
+Aryan, a Class 12 student, had returned home from a party when he received a call from Harshit around 1:20 am on 24 August.
+The Mishras rent their apartment from Harshit’s father, Krishna Gulati.
 Aryan, about to go to bed, left in the middle of the night.

-“He said that mom I have to go downstairs to meet a friend, and I’ll be back quickly.
+“He said ‘Mom, I have to go downstairs to meet a friend, and I’ll be back quickly.’
 He didn’t even take his phone with him,” said Aryan’s mother Uma.

 Two hours passed, but Aryan didn’t return.
-Instead, Krishna Gulati, Harshit’s father, knocked on their door, requesting the family to come with him, saying Aryan was in trouble.
-Gulati took Mishra and his other son to SSB Hospital in Faridabad, where they found Aryan’s body on a stretcher.
+Instead, Gulati knocked on their door, asking the family to come with him, saying Aryan was in trouble.
+Gulati then took Mishra and his other son to SSB Hospital in Faridabad, where they found Aryan’s body on a stretcher.

 “I asked Harshit and his mother, Sujata, what happened to my son.
 They kept making up stories, saying that some goondas from Sector 1 opened fire, but no one told me the truth,” said Mishra.